Chapter 3 - Cancer

 - Reduced hospital stays

-Physical activity during treatment: Although patients often feel unwell before or during treatment for cancer, we know that physical activity during treatment: 6 - 8
+Physical activity during treatment: Although cancer sufferers often feel unwell before or during treatment for cancer, we know that physical activity during treatment: 6 - 8

 - Significantly improves fitness and muscle strength